vinejs/vinejs.dev/content/docs/guides/schema_101.md

 # Schema 101

-The validation schema defines the shape and the format of the data you expect during validation.
+The validation schema defines the shape and the format of the data you expect during the validation.
 We have divided the validation schema into three parts, i.e.

 - **The shape of the top-level object** is defined using the `vine.object` method.
 - **The data type for fields** is defined using the schema methods like `vine.string`, `vine.boolean`, and so on.